-The basic definition of the portable office can be defined as follows:
+The basic definition of the portable office is defined as follows:

 - 1. Being productive away from "home" surroundings - 2.
-Having what's necessary to conduct business - 3.
+Having everything that is necessary to conduct business - 3.
 Having at your finger tips what's familiar to you.

 What does the portable office look like?